 GCLs provide excellent sealing properties with there unique self sealing attributes reducing risk of failure due to adverse field and operating conditions.
 The GCL specification must be able to:

-- Withstand all loads during installation

-- Resist Puncture and Piercing
+- Withstand all loads during installation. - Resist puncture and piercing.

-- Resist tearing

-- Remain intact for its design life

-- Be repaired if damaged.
+- Remain intact for its design life. - Be repaired if damaged.